Gunnar Nilsson: Grand Prix years

-His debut season saw a podium finish at only his third Grand Prix, the Gran Premio de España.
+Nilsson's debut season saw a podium finish at only his third Grand Prix, the Gran Premio de España.
 He also scored another impressive third place in the Grand Prix von Österreich, fifth in Germany and sixth in Japan, but the rest of the season was marred by accidents – in Belgium, Sweden, and Holland – and by car failures – in Monaco, France, England, and at Watkins Glen.

 For 1977, Lotus retained Nilsson alongside Andretti, and the pair worked on developing the new ground-effect Lotus 78.
 After a slow start to the season, as Andretti took over his car for the Argentine Grand Prix, Nilsson really got going at Jarama with a 5th place.
 Two races later, he took a magnificent win at the rain-soaked Zolder.
 As the race progressed, and the track dried, Nilsson suffered from a vibrating wheel nut, therefore he made a stop to have a tyre change.
 On these new tyres, he drove around the outside of Niki Lauda's Ferrari with 20 laps to go, to take the lead and stayed ahead to take victory.
 With further good results at Dijon-Prenois (4th) and Silverstone (3rd) Nilsson climbed the Championship standings.
 Come Autumn, his performance was blighted by poor qualifying efforts and there was a sudden downturn in his performances, retiring from all the last seven rounds of the Grand Prix season.

-His last appearance in a Formula One car, was at Fuji, where he drove an Imperial-liveried Lotus 78.
+Nilsson's last appearance in a Formula One car, was at Fuji, where he drove an Imperial-liveried Lotus 78.
 Nilsson's last race was a lacklustre performance.
 Towards the end of the season, Nilsson's relationship with Chapman deteriorated to some extent, and with Peterson having signed to return to Team Lotus, he was on the way out at Lotus.
 By now, he was already experiencing symptoms of cancer.
 He would finish the season in eighth place with a total of twenty points.
 He might have scored more points but for a whole catalogue of accidents.

 Nilsson signed to race for Arrows in 1978, in their debut season, but as it happened he did not have the health required to drive the car, and was forced to stand down before the first race.
 Rolf Stommelen was signed to replace him instead.
 As Nilsson got weaker, Andretti and Peterson raced to the World Championship.